MarikoSakuragi/BHA-2022/FinalProject/index.md

 Pinion gear <br/>
 ![Proto_1_5_2](photo/Proto_1_5_2.jpg)<br/>
 <br/>
 Unfortunately, it appears that 6mm shaft is too big to fit after buying it.
-So, I have to go back the shop to changed it to 5mm.
+So, I had to go back the shop to changed it to 5mm.
 This time, however, it was still not match with the hole of bevel gear.
-I will have to deal with this problem later(fill a gap with something?).<br/>
+I will have to deal with this problem later (fill a gap with something?).<br/>
 ![Proto_1_6](photo/Proto_1_6.jpg)<br/>
 <br/>
 ![Proto_1_7](photo/Proto_1_7.jpg)<br/>